10 Best Strikers in MMA History | Simply Explained

-Silva used his precise counter striking to pick apart and later knock out his opponents at both 185 lbs and 205 lbs.
+Silva used his precise counterstriking to pick apart and later knock out his opponents at both 185 lbs and 205 lbs.

-In fact, he hold the UFC record for the longest title reign at an astronomical 2,457 days.
+He holds the UFC record for the longest title reign at an astronomical 2,457 days.

-In his 17 fight winning streak, he was able to finish his opponents in 15 of those fights through both knock outs and TKO's using front kicks, punches, knees and even elbows.
+In his 17-fight winning streak, he was able to finish his opponents in 15 of those fights through both knockouts and TKOs using front kicks, punches, knees, and even elbows.

-As he has transitioned from MMA into boxing at the end of his career, he is still having success with his striking.
+As he transitioned from MMA into boxing at the end of his career, he is still having success with his striking.

-In fact, he recently upset Julio Cesar Chavez in his 3rd professional boxing fight at 46 years old, despite Chavez having a boxing record of 52-6-1.
+He recently upset Julio Cesar Chavez in his 3rd professional boxing fight at 46 years old, despite Chavez having a boxing record of 52-6-1.

 1. Israel Adesanya

-At the top of our list we have none other than 'The Last Stylebender' Israel Adesanya.
+At the top of our list, we have none other than 'The Last Stylebender' Israel Adesanya.

-He has amassed a kickboxing record of 75 wins and 5 losses, and even had an amateur kickboxing record of 32-0 before turning into a professional kickboxer.
+He has amassed a kickboxing record of 75 wins and 5 losses and even had an amateur kickboxing record of 32-0 before turning into a professional kickboxer.

 In his MMA career, he has been able to destroy his opponents using his elite striking in different ways.
-He has used his crisp boxing, his leg kicks, knees and even elbows on his way to winning the UFC Middleweight championship.
+He has used his crisp boxing, his leg kicks, knees, and even elbows on his way to winning the UFC Middleweight championship.